Bernard Johnson Coliseum

 Bernard Johnson Coliseum is a 6,110-seat multi-purpose arena on the campus of Sam Houston State University in Huntsville, Texas.
 It was built in 1976 and is home to the Sam Houston Bearkats men's and women's basketball teams, as well as the Bearkats women's volleyball team.
+Originally named the University Coliseum, it was renamed in 1986 for longtime Board of Trustees member Bernard G. Johnson of Houston.
 It hosted the Southland Conference men's basketball tournament in 2003.
 It was also home to XWO Reborn, a professional wrestling organization that promoted shows throughout south Texas.

 Sammypalooza & Kat Comedy Showcase

 Since the fall of 2010, the Bernard G. Johnson Coliseum has been to the home of Sammypalooza, a free concert event for the SHSU community.